Siddharth2308/VSCode-4-Embeded-C/README.md

         b. remove all the args.
         c. change the path inside "command" to "make".
         d. change the lable to anything you like.
         e. <u>Now Run your app by selecting the option with the lable you have given.</u>
+  9. OR simply run by putting make in terminal by navigating to the directory.

-### Link to Download Header Files- https://sourceforge.net/projects/winavr/
+## Link to Download Header Files- https://www.nongnu.org/avr-libc/